 • The engine compartment is a dangerous area!
-Before you open the bonnet to work on the engine or in the engine compartment, you must switch the engine off and allow it to cool to reduce the risk of scalding or other injuries.
-Read and observe the relevant warnings ⇒ page 178.
+Before you open the bonnet to work on the engine or in the engine compartment, you must switch the engine off and allow it to cool to reduce the risk of scalding or other kind of injuries.
+Read and observe the relevant warnings $\Rightarrow$ page 180.

-- The appropriate warning lamp for a fault will light up in vehicles without warning or information messages in the display. - In vehicles with warning or information texts on the screen, the appropriate warning lamp for a fault will light up and a warning or information message will also appear on the screen.
+The appropriate warning lamp for a fault will light up in vehicles without warning or information texts in the display.

+• In vehicles with warning or information texts on the screen, the appropriate warning lamp for a fault will light up and a warning or information text will also appear on the screen.

-Engine management EPC
+Engine management\ EPC